Compliance

 "Transitive compliance" isn't an official regulatory term, instead, it's a concept I've developed through years of working with organizations navigating compliance challenges.
 I use this term to describe the indirect obligations that arise when your clients, partners, or vendors are subject to regulations and expect the same from you.

-For example, if you provide services to a government contractor bound by NIST 800-53 or a healthcare company regulated under HIPAA, you'll likely be asked to demonstrate compliance yourself.
+For example, if you provide services to a government contractor handling CUI (subject to NIST SP 800-171 / CMMC Level 2) or to a federal agency as a cloud service (FedRAMP / NIST SP 800-53), or a healthcare company regulated under HIPAA, you'll likely be contractually required to demonstrate aligned controls.
 Why?
 Because your security posture becomes part of their risk surface.
 A weak link in your infrastructure could jeopardize their entire program.

 Why Organizations Try to Avoid Compliance